MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 # Auto-Generating the Managed Object

-We are going to let CoreData auto-generate the Managed Object subclass:
+We are going to let Core Data auto-generate the Managed Object subclass:

 > [action]
 >